How long after searches are contracts exchanged

 Before contracts can be exchanged, it is essential for buyers to carry out various searches and make enquiries.
 These searches and enquiries are conducted to gather information about the property and ensure that there are no hidden issues or risks.

-See also How long does a mobility scooter battery last
+See also How long does hornets live

 One of the most common searches is the Local Authority Search, which provides information on planning applications, building regulations, and conservation areas that could affect the property.
 This search helps buyers understand the local environment and any potential restrictions on future renovations or developments.